Before you start

 Environment variables

-Inject config at build and runtime
+Inject config and secrets

 Custom domains

-Serve your Frame at your own hostname
+Serve under your own hostname

 Deployments